M-Croghan/CSNotebook-Interview-Prep/CS_Concepts.md

 ### <span style="color: aqua">Explain MVC</span>
 Software design pattern focused on Model, View, Controller components.
-Model aspect comprises the data of the application, the view is the component that operates as a display to the user and the control influences the activity between the model and the view.
+- Model aspect comprises the data of the application, Represents an object carrying data.
+It can also contain logic to update controller if data changes.
+- View is the component that operates as a display to the user.
+Represents the visualization of the data that the model contains.
+- Control influences the activity between the model and the view.
+Acts on both of model & the view.
+Controls the data flow into model object & updates the view whenever the data changes (Keeps the model & view separate).

 ### <span style="color: aqua">What is a UML diagram?</span>
 UML is a general-purpose modeling language and is used to represent the components related to important OOP concepts. in essence it’s a general way of defining the whole software architecture or structure.